Redistricting in Texas: Republican dominance (2010s)

-Stifling a Democratic resurgence (2020s)
+Present day (2020s)

 In the 2018 elections, Democrats made major gains in the Texas House and Texas Senate, and they saw the 2020 elections as a chance to win control of the Texas House to give them power over the redistricting process in 2021.
 While Democrats came close to flipping several seats, they made no net gains in the 2020 elections, leaving Republicans with full control of the Texas Legislature for the 2020 redistricting cycle.
 Texas gained two seats in the U.S. House of Representatives as a result of the 2020 census.
-The maps Republicans proposed allowed Democrats to keep the two House seats they gained during the 2018 elections, the 7th and 32nd congressional districts, but they made every district that Republicans nearly lose in 2018 and 2020 significantly more Republican-leaning.
+The maps Republicans proposed allowed Democrats to keep the two House seats they gained during the 2018 elections, the 7th and 32nd congressional districts, but they made every district that Republicans nearly lost in 2018 and 2020 significantly more Republican-leaning.
 Legislators drew the maps for the state during a special session in Fall 2021.

-The maps that passed were widely criticized as racial and partisan gerrymanders designed to keep Republicans in power and reduce the voting power of minorities.
-News sources specifically noted that both of Texas' new congressional districts were majority white, despite voters of color making up 95% of the state's growth in the previous decade.
+Many have criticized the maps that passed as racial and partisan gerrymanders designed to keep Republicans in power and reduce the voting power of minorities.
+News sources specifically noted that both of Texas's new congressional districts were majority White, despite voters of color making up 95% of the state's growth in the previous decade.
 Multiple groups, including the Justice Department, have sued the state over these maps.
-Additionally, the Mexican American Legislative Caucus is currently arguing in MALC v.
-Abbott that part of the Texas House map violates the "county line rule."
+Additionally, the Mexican American Legislative Caucus argued in 2021 in MALC v.
+Abbott that part of the state House map violates the "county line rule".

+2025 redistricting

+In June 2025, operatives of Republican President Donald Trump floated the idea of redistricting the state again prior to the 2026 midterm elections to blunt possible Democratic gains in other states and protect the party's narrow U.S. House majority.
+Some Republicans have said that as many as five Democratic incumbents could be targeted, but others were more apprehensive, worrying about overstretching Republican leaning areas, which could lead to Democrats making gains instead.
+In July, governor Greg Abbott officially added redistricting to the agenda of an upcoming special session that began in July 2025.
+In response to this, Texas Democrats in the Texas House of Representatives staged a walk out on August 3, 2025.
+However, the new maps were eventually passed by the state legislature and were signed into law by governor Abbott on August 29, 2025.